sgan81/apfs-fuse/README.md

 mkdir build
 cd build
 cmake ..
-make
+ccmake . # Only if you want to change build options make
 ```
 After compilation, the binaries are located in `bin`.

+Note that the driver uses FUSE 3.0 by default (required on 32-bit systems).
+If
+you want do compile using FUSE 2.6, use `ccmake .` to change the option
+`USE_FUSE3` to `OFF`.

 ### Mount a drive
 ```